Harold Egbert Camping

 36 "Then the king shall do according to his own will: he shall exalt and magnify himself above every god, shall speak blasphemies against the God of gods, and shall prosper till the wrath has been accomplished; for what has been determined shall be done.
 37 He shall regard neither the God of his fathers nor the desire of women, nor regard any god; for he shall exalt himself above them all.
 38 But in their place he shall honor a god of fortresses; and a god which his fathers did not know he shall honor with gold and silver, with precious stones and pleasant things.
 39 Thus he shall act against the strongest fortresses with a foreign god, which he shall acknowledge, and advance its glory; and he shall cause them to rule over many, and divide the land for gain.
 (Daniel 11:31-39)

 We have not SEEN that first event, thus the Great Tribulation has not began.
 Additionally, the other events (like all of verse 39) need to be taking place and also have not.

 Furthermore, Jesus said that there would be a FLIGHT after the abomination event.
 Jesus did not say when someone thinks that the world's churches crossed a line, there would be figurative mountains, and then He would rapture the church.

-Sadly, it often seems that Harold Camping twists scriptures, relies on his own understanding, puts in his mathematical formulas as supposed proof, and does not trust in the word of the Lord (cf. Proverbs 3:4-5).
+Sadly, it often seemed that Harold Camping twists scriptures, relied on his own understanding, put in his mathematical formulas as supposed proof, and did not trust in the word of the Lord (cf. Proverbs 3:4-5).
 For more on scriptural interpretation, please see the article What is the Appropriate Form of Biblical Interpretation?